 Dealing with Green Caterpillars

-For small gardens, a simple handpicking could do the trick.
-However, if you spot a white structure on it, don’t touch, it’s a baby wasp nest that ensures the demise of the crawler.
+For small gardens, simple handpicking could do the trick.
+However, if you spot a white structure on it, don’t touch it; it’s a baby wasp nest that ensures the crawler’s demise.
 For farms or large gardens, pesticides could be a practical route.

 Meet the Currant Worm